 Pension income includes withdrawals from IRAs and 401(k) plans as well as retirement annuities (such as IPERS).
 It does not include Social Security.

-For more information and examples, see the Iowa tax return “expanded instructions”, pages 14 and 15.
+For more information and examples, see the Iowa tax return “expanded instructions” available on the Iowa Department of Revenue website.